 Fleming: In the initial phases we relied on existing socioeconomic information from the federal census, the State and the Mat-Su Borough.
-That base of information is uneven - Cantwell, for example, is in the unincorporated borough, and little information was available.
+Cantwell, for example, is in the unincorporated borough, and little information was available.
 This year we have been collecting information more specific to the needs of the project through household, business and public sector surveys, and a survey of Intertie construction workers (see article below).
 The original information was used in a predictive model that considered the growth assumptions and the features of the project to produce an estimate of project impacts.
 We are currently refining that model to include the new information and recommendations by some agencies.